-Hever Castle is the childhood home of Anne Boleyn so a very interesting visit for any King Henry VIII fans out there.
+Hever Castle is the childhood home of Anne Boleyn so a very interesting visit for anyone interested in King Henry VIII and his 6 wives.
 Plenty of interesting facts to discover and sights to see.

 Hever Castle is located just outside Edenbridge in Kent.
 It is set within 125 acres of beautiful grounds and gardens.
-There is a boating lake, a yew tree maze, a water maze and brand new children’s adventure park Tudor Towers with a new play area currently being developed for the under 5s.
+There is a boating lake, a yew tree maze, a water maze and brand new children’s adventure park Tudor Towers with a new play area for under 7s.

-The gardens are simply stunning and were so much fun to explore with surprises around each corner.
-There are waterfalls, hidden gardens, a Pompeiian wall dotted with statues, a lake walk, a Japanese Tea House and then there are the mazes.
-We had so much fun chasing Eden as she led the way around the Yew tree maze.
+The gardens are simply stunning, there are waterfalls, hidden gardens, a Pompeiian wall dotted with statues, a lake walk, a Japanese Tea House and then there are the mazes.
+We had so much fun chasing the kids, as they led their way around the Yew tree maze.
 It’s a good sized maze, it wasn’t too large to get lost in and was fairly simple to solve.
-The water maze was unfortunately closed during our visit but is opening at Easter.
+The water maze is such great fun.
+I’d recommend taking a towel as you can get quite wet!
+You have to avoid water obstacles to get to the centre without getting wet.
+Obviously kids love getting wet so rather than avoid the water obstacles, jumping through them is much more fun!
+There is a tower in the centre to climb once you make it to the middle of the maze.
 You can also hire a boat on the lake or try your hand at archery during your visit.

 Children’s Adventure Playground

-The new addition of the Tudor Towers adventure park is fantastic for kids.
+The addition of the Tudor Towers adventure park is fantastic for kids.
 A huge wooden castle to explore with slides, tunnels, firemen’s poles to slide down and stairs and nets to climb.
 We had great fun in the play area, with so much to discover and plenty to keep the kids amused.
+Playing hide and seek in your very own castle makes for so much fun.
 The zip wire and tyre swing were great fun.

 The Castle is simply beautiful, from the detailed walnut panelling and columns in The Inner Hall to the impressively detailed fireplace in The Dining Room.
-You get to visit what was once Anne Boleyn’s bedroom, The Queens Chamber with its fine collection of portraits of Henry VIII and his six wives and King Henry VIII’s bedchamber where it is thought he stayed during his courtship with Anne Boleyn.
-There is also a permanent exhibition in The Long Gallery with costumed figures that help bring the story to life.
+You get to visit what was once Anne Boleyn’s bedroom, The Queens Chamber with its fine collection of portraits of Henry VIII and his six wives and King Henry VIII’s bedchamber, where it is thought he stayed during his courtship with Anne Boleyn.
+There are also exhibitions that run and often with costumed figures that help bring the story to life.

-There are a selection of restaurants and shops at Hever Castle.
+There are a selection of great restaurants and shops at Hever Castle.
 Whether you want to treat yourself to an ice cream, a bbq, a spot of lunch or an Afternoon Tea, there are options for everyone.
 Within the Hever Shop you will find the Miniature Model House exhibition.
 The 1/12 scale model houses are amazing, they are decorated beautifully and the attention to detail is incredible.
 We really enjoyed our time looking around the model houses, peering inside at the beautiful contents.
-They were simply breathtaking and I think inspired Eden to once own her own dolls house.

-Hever Castle hold many events throughout the year, please check their website for further details.
+Hever Castle hold many events throughout the year, please check their What’s On page for further details.
 They hold themed activities and craft workshops, so be sure not to miss those.
-We visited on Mother’s Day and enjoyed making a Mother’s Day keyring, decorated a cupcake and there was even face painting for a small extra charge.
+They also have some amazing shows in their outdoor theatre ‘Festival Theatre‘ coming up this year.
+You can see all shows available on their website.

 We had such a wonderful time at Hever Castle, we can’t wait to visit again some time very soon!

-Written in collaboration with Hever Castle but all thoughts and opinions are my own.
+Written in collaboration with Hever Castle, we were invited on a press trip but all thoughts and opinions are strictly my own.